suretrust/suretrust/README.md

 #### Welcome to my repository!

-I am Saheed Oladele, a positive minded full-stack software developer with a can do attitude.
+I am Saheed Oladele, a positive minded full-stack software developer with a can-do attitude.
 You can head to my [portfolio](https://saheedoladele.com) to see some of my past works.

 Skills: HTML5, CSS3, Bootstrap, Material UI, TailWind CSS, Ruby, JavaScript, Ruby on Rails, ReactJS, and several other libraries.